HTTP5214-Winter2023/Automation-1/Stand-up-log/rachana.md

 <h3>Date: 12-04-2023</h3>
 <h4>Final meeting: with simon</h4>

-show the work and discuss about team break point and share our idea about randexp.js file.
+<p>Show the work and discuss about team break point and share our idea about randexp.js file.
 Again try to solve the function with loop generate in live share during meeting.
 Show the process of our team.
-Disa generate the output page so i had merge all work and push on github. test again it working good. no conflict found.
+Disa generate the output page so Manali had merge all work and push on github. test again it working good. no conflict found.<p>

 GitHub Read me: https://github.com/HTTP5214-Winter2023/Automation-1